wp-plugins/bulk-delete/readme.txt

 Contributors: sudar
 Tags: post, comment, delete, bulk, mass, draft, revision, page
 Requires at least: 3.8
-Tested up to: 3.8.1
+Tested up to: 3.9.1
 Donate Link: http://sudarmuthu.com/if-you-wanna-thank-me
-Stable tag: 4.4.3
+Stable tag: 5.0

-Bulk delete users based on user role and posts from selected categories, tags, post types, custom taxonomies or by post status like drafts, scheduled posts, revisions etc.
+Bulk delete posts, pages or users in bulk based on different conditions and filters.

 == Description ==

+**NOTE: v5.0 and the above of this plugin is NOT compatible with any addons whose version is less than v0.5.
+If you are using an addon for this plugin, then make sure you that you have at least v0.5 or above of the addon before upgrading to v5.0 of this plugin.
+If you have any questions regarding this, then post them in the [BulkWP support forums][1]**

-Bulk Delete is a WordPress Plugin which can be used to delete posts in bulk from selected categories, tags, post types or custom taxonomies.
-This Plugin can also delete all drafts, post revisions, scheduled posts or pages and users based on user role.
+Bulk Delete is a WordPress Plugin that allows you to delete posts, pages and users in bulk based on different conditions and filters.

+The following conditions and filters are supported.

 ### Features